l777lOmnomnom/text_mining_praktikum/README.md

-# Text Mining - Near duplicate document detection
+# Text Mining - near duplicate document detection

-Goal of this project is to find near duplicates of html web pages inside a warc IO archive using different hashing algorithms and whilst probing the hashing algorithms.
+Goal of this project is to find near duplicates of html web pages inside a warc IO archive using different hashing algorithms and measuring their time consumption.

 ## Getting Started